 Keeping clean and healthy when you are not at home is important.
 This section includes tips for students and custodians to share to stay clean at school.

 Student resources about the history and science of soaps and detergents, the art and science of bubbles, and keeping a clean world are in this section.

 The School Network for Absenteeism Prevention (SNAP) program seeks to improve hand hygiene habits among middle school students to help prevent the spread of infectious disease and reduce related absenteeism.
-Learn how middle school students across the country have transformed "boring or handwashing" into engaging and effective lessons for their classmates, teachers and communities.
+Learn how students across the country have transformed "boring or handwashing" into engaging and effective lessons for their classmates, teachers and communities.

 Hand hygiene at school begins before children can read and write.
 Teach preschoolers about the importance of clean hands with the Hooray for Handwashing story, songs and coloring sheets.